vibhorag101/ECommerce-Grocery-Store/README.md

 ranges from selling and buying for users to make changes for Administrators and for Sellers for selling their products.
 It also enables the site to work with all the necessary constraints to put up an actual E-commerce site.
-We have connected the Database to our actual website which maintains the recording accordingly. if we do any basic change some change happens in or database.
+We have connected the Database to our actual website which maintains the recording accordingly, if we do any basic change some change happens in or database.

 ## The Team 😀